rlac/flatpak-arx/README.md

 ## Playing

-Desktop launcher files aren't available yet.
-Run from the command line with:
+Either launch the game using the launcher icon, or run from the command line with:

 ```bash
 flatpak run org.arx_libertatis.ArxLibertatis
 ```

-## Setup
+### Setup

 Arx Libertatis requires the Arx Fatalis data files to play.
 You can [buy a DRM free copy from GOG](https://www.gog.com/game/arx_fatalis).